IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 For every Kafka broker, we create service principals and keys.
 The keys go into keytab files.
 We do everything directly as root on the KDC, and create one file for the keys of all Kafka brokers.
 We could also generate separate keytab files for each Kafka broker, directly on the Kafka node as the user running Kafka, but for this excercise it is sufficient to have one common file, that we later distribute to all Kafka brokers.
-The keytab files are not required on the KDC, more precisely they should not stay here as they contain sensible data for the principals comparable with passwords belonging to user logins.
+The keytab files are not required on the KDC, more precisely, they should not stay there as they contain sensible data for the principals comparable with passwords belonging to user logins.

 For every Kafka broker, run following command on the KDC: